arrodriguez/challenge/docs/DESIGNDOC.md

 ## Trade-offs Due to Time Constraints

-### Service observability: Telemetry & Alarming
+### Service Observability: Telemetry and Alarming

-While the service comes with an out-of-the-box admin endpoint provided by Dropwizard, the base code lacks an observability system that can leverage these metrics.
-This observability is essential for production development, especially since there's no way to monitor if the sidecar updating the ipsum.txt dataset is functioning correctly.
-Ideally, one should retrieve the last time the blocklist was reloaded using the corresponding endpoint metric and set up an alarm to monitor when this metric fails.
-Typically, this monitoring is handled by the observability system.
+The service is equipped with a default admin endpoint, courtesy of **Dropwizard**.
+However, the foundational code does not incorporate a comprehensive observability system that can harness these metrics effectively.
+Such observability is paramount for production-grade deployments.
+A notable concern is the inability to monitor the sidecar's functionality in updating the `ipsum.txt` dataset.

+For optimal monitoring, one should access the timestamp of the last blocklist reload via the relevant endpoint metric.
+Subsequently, an alarm should be established to track any discrepancies or failures in this metric.
+Typically, such monitoring tasks are the purview of the observability system.

-Another significant oversight in the current implementation is the absence of a centralized system for storing metrics.
-Without this, autoscaling based on the service load becomes challenging.
-It would necessitate polling all servers behind the load balancer, aggregating this data, and then making a decision to scale up or down.
-Most cloud providers utilize their own metric and observability systems to facilitate such functionality.
+Another area that requires attention is the lack of a centralized metrics storage system.
+This omission complicates autoscaling based on service load.
+The current setup would require polling each server behind the load balancer, aggregating the data, and then determining the scaling direction (either scaling up or down).
+It's worth noting that many cloud providers offer integrated metric and observability solutions to streamline these processes.